sandhawke/dv/prompts/base/cltest-create.md

 # This is a good test to see if the command can execute at all.
 # If it fails this, the program probably isn't running at all,
-# maybe due to syntax errors or incorrect file names.
+# maybe due to syntax errors or incorrect pathnames.

 $COMMAND --version > out